 "You will find my remains under the steep, overhanging cliff.
 Hang my skull on an old larch tree.
 Make a musical instrument from the wood of that tree, and call it 'igil.'
 Cover the igil with skin from my face; make the strings and the bow from the hair of my tail.
 When you start to play the igil, my double will come down from the Upper World."

 Ösküs-ool woke up and did as the horse had told him in his dream.
 When he began to play his igil, he remembered the happy days when his beloved horse was a spindly colt romping on the grassy steppe, and how he had grown up to win so many races.
 His igil sounded happy.
 And when Ösküs-ool began to weep because his beloved horse was no longer alive, his igil wept with him as he played.

 Ösküs-ool grew angry thinking about the evil prince, and his grief and anger found expression in the igil's music. Ösküs-ool played for a long, long time, and people from near and far came to listen.
 As they listened, the people laughed and wept with him.

 Suddenly at the top of a high mountain the clouds divided, and down from the summit came a great, gray stallion with a white star on his forehead.
 The stallion was not alone: thundering down behind him came a whole herd of powerful horses, just like Ösküs-ool's, with black and white faces.

-[From Deep in the Heart of Tuva CD with accompanying book, text by Ralph Leighton.
-Published by Ellipsis Arts in 1996, now out of print.]
+SOURCE: Deep in the Heart of Tuva CD with accompanying book, text by Ralph Leighton.
+Published by Ellipsis Arts in 1996, now out of print.

-A variation of the story is recounted by Sarah Wallin in Tuvan Throat Singing and the Legend of the Horse Head Fiddle [PDF only].
+A variation of this story is recounted by Sarah Wallin in Tuvan Throat Singing and the Legend of the Horse Head Fiddle [PDF].